Stalking Facts For Students

 Write down what you know.

-Use the Documentation PDF to help you record basic identifying information (e.g., license plate number, make of car, personal appearance).
+This will allow you to record basic identifying information (e.g., license plate number, make of car, personal appearance).

 Keep your distance.

 Do not agree to meet the stalker for any reason.
 The victim should tell the stalker that she is not interested.
 Do not try to "talk sense" into the stalker or plead with him.
 The victim should not come to the aid of the stalker if he fakes a crisis in order to make her feel guilty.
 He needs psychological help and the victim cannot provide that.